No deposit loans for first home buyers are available

 Do first home buyers get any other benefits?

-Yes, the state governments offer a range of stamp duty exemptions, additional grants and other benefits that can help you buy your first home.
+In addition, the state governments also offer a range of stamp duty exemptions, additional grants and other benefits that can help you buy your first home.

 We recommend that you refer to your state government first home buyer website for the full details: